Unifying Floquet theory of longitudinal and dispersive readout: Derivation of the effective Hamiltonian (9) for multi-level systems

 \section{Derivation of the effective Hamiltonian~(9) for multi-level systems}

 In this section we give a generalization of the Floquet approach of Section~\ref{sec:numerical_spectrum} to multi-level systems, leading to Eq.
 (9) in the main text.
 We consider systems described by a general Hamiltonian $\mathcal{H}_{\rm sys}[Q]$.
-The Hamiltonian depends on a generic ``charge'' operator $Q$, which is also coupled to the resonator with strength $g_\perp$ and driven at frequency $\omega_{\rm r}$.
-We stress that we implicitly consider that the system Hamiltonian $\mathcal{H}_{\rm sys}[Q]$ depends in general on other operators which do not commute with $Q$.
+The Hamiltonian depends on a generic control parameter $Q$, that corresponds to an excess of charge on a capacitor.
+Charge fluctuations caused by the classical drive and by the resonator lead to $Q\rightarrow Q_0+\delta Q$, with $\delta Q = A_{\rm q}\cos(\omega_{\rm d}t)+g_\perp(a+a^\dagger)$.
+The coupling $g_{\perp}$, depends on the coupling scheme whereas $\omega_{\rm d}$ is the strength of the drive.
 To apply the compensation tones described in the main text, we also consider an additional drive to the cavity as in Eq.~\eqref{eq:H_additional_drive}.
-We thus consider a Hamiltonian of the form
+Expanding the Hamiltonian till linear order in $\delta Q$ we obtain

 Following the same procedures detailed in Sections~\ref{sec:floquet_theory} and~\ref{sec:additional_drive}, we build the Floquet Hamiltonian

 that, projected into the coherent states $\ket{\alpha}$ and in the basis set $\{ \vert p ) \}$ of the extended replica space, reads